dtbuchholz/basin-wxm-fetch/README.md

 ### Data

-The script fetches data from the WeatherXM's `wxm2` Basin namespace on a cron schedule.
+The script fetches data from the WeatherXM's `xm_data` Basin namespace (created by `0xfc7C55c4A9e30A4e23f0e48bd5C1e4a865dA06C5`) on a cron schedule.
 For every run, it will query data and write the results to:

 - [Data](./Data.md): Summary metrics for the run, including averages across all columns.
 - [History](./history.csv): A CSV file containing the full history of all runs, along with the run date and time.